patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/numerics.md

 Whether you use **absolute** or **relative** timestamps will depend on context.

-To represent the exact date and time that an event occurred, use an absolute timestamp following examples provided in the [table of date and time formats](#date-and-time-formats).
+To represent the exact date and time that an event occurred, use an absolute timestamp, while referencing the examples provided in the [table of date and time formats](#date-and-time-formats).

 To represent how long ago an event occurred, use a relative timestamp.

 When reporting relative time, align with the following language:

 <div class="ws-content-table">